prismicio/prismic-vue/README.md

 ## Usage

-Read our dedicated [Vue.js documentation](https://prismic.io/docs/vuejs/getting-started/integrating-with-existing-project-esm) to learn how to use the prismic-vue plugin into your project.
+Read our dedicated [Vue.js documentation](https://prismic.io/docs/vuejs/getting-started/integrating-with-existing-project-esm) to learn how to use the prismic-vue plugin in your project.

 ## License